 Figure 1.1.
 (Top) MOLA topographic maps of the polar regions of Mars with a few important geographic locations indicated.
-In the south polar region, a MOC image of the SPRC is overlaying the topographic map.
+In the south-polar region, a MOC image of the SPRC is overlaying the topographic map.
 Parallels are drawn every 5º.
 (Bottom) SHARAD and MARSIS radar images showing the internal structure of the north and south polar domes respectively.
 The grey lines on the topographic maps represent the ground track of the radar sounding.

 1.1 A brief introduction to the nature of Mars’ polar deposits